 Participation at SRCCON 2021

 SRCCON 2021 is a hands-on conference, where everyone who attends actively participates throughout the event.
-Our call for participation form is now open: If you’d like to be part of SRCCON 2021, use that form to let us know how.
+Our call for participation form is still open if you’d like to attend SRCCON 2021 as a participant!
+Just fill out the form to let us know.

 Making the schedule together

+Our full schedule is live and we couldn’t be more excited.
 We’ll be gathering over three days, with generous breaks.
-Reserve these blocks on your calendar now:

 Having SRCCON online means that we’ll be able to make the event accessible across time zones and differing circumstances.
 Each 3-hour block will include some combination of one talk with Q&A, one 75-minute session, and a hobby discussion or social meetup.
 Not everyone will be able to attend every time session, and that’s okay.
 As a participant, we want you to be able to come when you can, and step back when you need.